-Use shallow depth of field.
 The 50mm F/1.8 lens you own is a perfect (and affordable) tool for the job.
 Unlike most zooming “kit lenses”, this prime lens opens up to a very bright maximum aperture.
 This is great for shooting in low-light, but it also produces a very shallow “depth of field”, rendering foreground and background subjects out of focus while keeping part of the desired subject pin-sharp.
 A more moderate aperture like F/3.5 will capture a somewhat deeper DOF without putting too much focus on potentially distracting background elements.
 Set your camera’s mode dial to Aperture Priority and explore these aperture settings.

-Shoot from a low angle.
 Don’t photograph a dish from eye-level, and instead try to bring the camera a little closer to table-level and shoot across the plate.
 This will create a better sense of depth and dimension, and it will fill the frame with tasty detail.

-Never use on-camera flash.
 What will annoy your fellow diners at a restaurant will also ruin every food photo.
 Your camera’s built-in flash will obliterate your dish with harsh, flat light and the resulting image will be a washed-out, shiny mess.

-Light from the side of from behind.
 Look for a diffused, indirect light source such as a nearby window or a shaded artificial light, and arrange the shot so that the light source is beside or behind the plate.
 Off-axis sources will help bring out the texture and colours of each element on the plate, and the pattern of highlight and shadow will appear much more natural and appetizing than flat, even front lighting.

-Use props.
 It’s one of the oldest tricks in the book, but a few raw ingredients arranged tastefully around the final dish will help tell the store more convincingly.